u-root/webboot/README.md

 kernel which can be used to test whether kexec works in a small setup.
 That saves a lot of time, because a full webboot flow would always need to download large ISO files, copy them, mount and decompress.

+#### Convenience

+For convenience, you can

+- skip the inclusion of Wi-Fi tools by passing `-wifi false`
+- add a custom kernel for within the initramfs via `-bzImage path/to/bzImage`
+- add an ISO file to the initramfs via `-iso path/to/os-distro.iso`
+    * boot that ISO via `webboot -dhcp4=false -dhcp6-false local` later, which requires passing a pmem-enabled kernel via `-bzImage` as described above

 #### Compression